Program overview

 Career Options

-• Power Engineer: Responsible for operating and maintaining power generation equipment and systems.
+• Power Plant Operator: Responsible for monitoring and controlling power generation equipment, ensuring efficient and safe operations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.